It is estimated that 25% of people around the world have some degree of allergy to a cat. Studies have shown that

 body massage.
 This involves holding the kitten on its back and starting at the ears, massaging each part of its body.
 By the

-time we have worked our way from the head, to the neck to the back and then the hind paws, the kitten is a limb little purring
+time we have worked our way from the head, to the neck to the back and then the hind paws, the kitten is a limp little purring

 lump of happiness.
 When they leave our home our kittens are extremely well socialized and are trusting little creatures.